 History of bilateral relations

-Switzerland recognised Zambia immediately after it gained independence in 1964 and established diplomatic relations with it two years later.
-Switzerland opened a consulate in Lusaka in 1969.
+Switzerland recognised Zambia immediately after it gained independence in 1964 and established diplomatic relations with the new state two years later.
+A Swiss consulate was opened in Lusaka in 1969.